joe-speedboat/workshop.ansible/03 Getting Started.md

 # Getting Started
-Now we have installed Ansible on the Linux VM, lets see which comands we can use
+Now we have installed Ansible on the Linux VM, lets see which commands we can use
 ```
 rpm -ql ansible | grep bin/
 	/usr/bin/ansible